 Almost every hunter I know groans when they look out the window and see it's a rainy day.
-We really can't blame them.
-No one likes sitting all day in a blind or treestand getting soaked while waiting for the big bucks to arrive.
+And who can blame them?
+No one likes sitting all day in a blind or treestand getting soaked to the bone while waiting for the big bucks to arrive.
 Hunting whitetails during a downpour can be a truly miserable experience.
+It doesn't help that many hunters who have given it a try have become discouraged after failing to see any deer.

 It's no secret that weather conditions affect whitetail deer activity in a variety of ways.
 It's usually the extreme ends of the weather spectrum that are going to cause the most problems for hunters.
 Most hunters already know deer move less during extreme high winds, extreme cold or unusually warm weather.
 Likewise, a torrential downpour is usually not going to be a good time to hunt.
 If that's the forecast, you're probably safe going to work or staying at home.